 - When the onion is transparent, add the garlic and fry for another 30 seconds to a minute until soft and fragrant.

 - Add the sliced mushrooms and thyme and raise the heat to medium-high.
 Allow the mushrooms to cook, stirring frequently to avoid burning on the bottom, until they begin to release their liquid and are soft - about 5 minutes.

 - Remove the porcini mushrooms and give them a squeeze to get out some of the water.
 Chop them into smaller pieces if necessary.

 - Add the vegetable stock, salt and mushroom soaking liquid to the pot.
 Be careful when adding the mushroom stock because there will be some grit and sand on the bottom of the bowl, don’t add that.

 - Bring to a boil and simmer for 10 minutes.
-Remove the pot from the heat and add the porcini mushrooms and coconut milk.
+Remove the pot from the heat and add the porcini mushrooms, coconut milk and salt.

 - Carefully transfer 3 - 4 ladlefuls (about 1 cup / 250 ml) to a blender and blend until creamy.
 Return to the pot, stir it well and serve.

 This looks amazing!
 If I have porcini mushroom powder instead of the actual dried mushrooms, I guess I could blend some with stock or water, right?
 And just up the quantity of fresh mushrooms to compensate.